 “It’s important to say not everything we ever make will be unisex,” explained Gabriella, “but our current products are designed that way purely because we feel fashion and style shouldn’t always be defined by gender.”

-She went on to say that the nature of the brand’s current casual wear collection suited the unisex approach, but that they will be releasing both feminine and more masculine designs in the future, but will always focus on having inclusive values.
+She went on to say that the nature of the brand’s current casual wear collection suited the unisex approach.
+In the future they will be releasing both feminine and more masculine designs, but will always focus on having inclusive values.

 The products themselves are produced using fair trade, organic and carbon neutral methods, where possible.